Pasquiindustry/Hothouse-Creations-Who-Wants-To-Be-A-Millionaire-Reverse-Engineering/README.md

 :white_check_mark: **Known use**
 :thinking: **Partially Decoded**

 These seems to include the fonts with some metadata.
-There are multiple files, each for different sizes
+There are multiple files, each for different sizes.

 The TSB File
 ----------